Recopa Sudamericana

 The competition has had several formats over its lifetime.
 Initially, the champions of the Copa Libertadores and Supercopa Libertadores contested it.
 In 1998, the Supercopa Libertadores was discontinued and the Recopa went into a hiatus.
-The competition has been disputed with either a presently-used two-legged series or a single match-up at a neutral venue.
+The competition has been played with either the presently-used two-legged series or a single match-up at a neutral venue.
 Together with the aforementioned tournaments, a club has the chance to win the CONMEBOL Treble all in one year or season.
 However, if the Copa Libertadores and Copa Sudamericana are won by the same team, then according to the Copa Libertadores regulations Article 1.7, both competitions' runners-up will play one or two matches in order to decide the team which will play in the Recopa.

-The most recent champion of the competition is Ecuadorian club Independiente del Valle, after beating Flamengo in the 2023 edition.
+The most recent champion of the competition is Argentine club Racing, having beaten Brazilian club Botafogo in the 2025 edition.
 Argentine club Boca Juniors is the most successful club in the cup history, having won the tournament four times.
-Brazilian clubs have accumulated the most victories with eleven wins while Brazil has the most different winning teams, with eight clubs having won the title.
-The cup has been won by 17 clubs and won consecutively by four clubs: São Paulo, LDU Quito, Boca Juniors and River Plate successfully defended the title in 1994, 2010, 2006, and 2016, respectively.
+Brazilian clubs have accumulated the most victories with thirteen wins while Brazil has the most different winning teams, with ten clubs having won the title.
+The cup has been won by 23 clubs and won consecutively by four clubs: São Paulo, LDU Quito, Boca Juniors and River Plate successfully defended the title in 1994, 2010, 2006, and 2016, respectively.